irisbai1/PIC-10C-Final-Project/README.md

 ## Doodle Jump
 The purpose of this code is to replicate the game Doodle Jump.
 I decided to draw my own images to make the game my own.
+This was coded using Xcode version 11.3.1 (11C504) and the SFML 2.5.1 library.

 ## Resources I Used (not comprehensive)
     https://www.youtube.com/watch?v=7Vf_vQIUk5Q